 Stage 2: “Sour stage” or Amla avasthā Pāka.

 It takes place in the stomach.
 The stomach secretes hydrochloric acid (Pāchaka Pitta, a subtype of pitta dosha) which makes the food acidic.
-The stomach lining is protected by Kledaka Kapha (a subtype of kapha dosha, a mucus that lines the stomach and protects it from the strong stomach acids).
+The

 The fire element promotes digestive enzymes and lightens up the heavy feeling from the stomach due to its earth element.
 Protein and fat digestion begins in the stomach.
 The Sour taste is yielded into Asthāyi Rakta Dhātu (the beginning of the red blood cell tissue layer, or the unstable, immature red blood cell layer).